MylesB72/Codecademy-practice/README.md

 # Scrabble Calculator
-Example of my dictionary work from the Code Academy Computer Science Pathway.
+Example of my dictionary work from the CS101 Computer Science Pathway/Scrabble.
 I followed the main instructions, then expanded on the project to further my technical skills

 ## Progress so far